-Ukraine sweep Scots aside on tidal wave of emotion – Daily Business
+Clarke fails test as Ukraine sweep Scots aside – Daily Business

 “Now is a night to suffer, we’ll suffer together,” said Clarke.
 “It’s going to take at least 48 hours just to move on.

 “When you lose a game of this magnitude it hurts.
-We will try build into the Nations League campaign.”
+We will try to build into the Nations League campaign.”

 Scotland captain Andy Robertson said: “We’ve let ourselves down.
 We have to hurt and we need to reflect.